-The portfolio invests in securities of any maturity and maintains an average portfolio maturity which varies based upon the judgment of the portfolio's investment adviser.
+The portfolio may invest in securities of any maturity, and maintains an average portfolio maturity which varies based upon the judgment of the portfolio's adviser.
 The maturity of a fixed income security is a measure of the time remaining until final payment on the security is due.
-The portfolio's investments may have fixed or variable principal payments and all types of interest rate payment and reset terms, including fixed rate, adjustable rate, floating rate, zero coupon, contingent, deferred, payment in kind and auction rate features.
+The portfolio's investments may have fixed or variable principal payments and all types of interest rate payment and reset terms, including fixed rate, floating rate, inverse floating rate, zero coupon, when-issued, delayed delivery, to be announced and forward commitment, contingent, deferred and payment in kind and auction rate features.